Module overview

 Teaching and learning methods

-- Lectures: A series of lectures on maritime robotic system types and applications, design, control, guidance, navigation and operation, supported by directed self-study, major coursework assignments and the module notes with illustrated case studies and example sheets.
+- Lectures: A series of lectures on maritime robotic system types and applications, design, control, guidance, navigation and operation, supported by directed self-study, major coursework assignments and the module notes with illustrated case studies.

 - Tutorials: A series of tutorials to support the coursework assignments, providing the opportunity for students to discuss their designs and simulation with members of academic staff.